Limmud Core Values

 Arguments for the Sake of Heaven

-- We believe in the importance of enabling Shabbat and kashrut to be kept in all public areas as far as possible, so that Jews do not have to separate themselves one from another.
+- Shabbat and kashrut are observed in all public areas, so that Jews do not have to separate themselves one from another

 About Limmud Sydney